brafdlog/caspion/README.md

   - [x] Prints categories from YNAB
   - [x] Expose the result of this script
   - [x] Account ids from financial institutions
-- [ ] Take classification logic from a json instead of code
+- [ ] Implement a local db of transactions and classifications
+  - [ ] Use the past category classifications to automatically classify transactions that were classified already in the past
+  - [ ] Periodically fetch from excel/ynab the transaction category classifications back to the local db to make the app learn over time
 - [ ] Google sheets integration
-  - [ ] Add ui for authenticating with google instead of using service account
-  - [ ] Create a google spreadsheets template which is already set up with financial tracking logic and when a user connects to google sheets automatically clone that spreadsheet as a starting point for the user.
-See [paamonim's sheet](https://docs.google.com/spreadsheets/d/11yMAvBwtvlPzA855q8BPRMrjrdAUBsd4HKA7km1-LG0/edit?usp=sharing) for reference.
+  - [x] Create a google spreadsheets template which is set up with basic financial tracking logic.
+  - [ ] Authenticate with google using oauth flow from the ui instead of using a service account.
+  - [ ] Make the code create the google sheet that the app will work with, thus reducing the needed permissions to google sheets
+- [ ] YNAB integration
+  - [ ] Setup oauth flow for ynab instead of copying the api key.
+[See docs here](https://api.youneedabudget.com/#outh-applications)
 - [ ] Create a UI for setting up the configurations so users who are not programmers could use it
   - [x] Create an electron app
   - [x] Screen for adding financial institutions to track
   - [ ] Screen for setting up google sheets integration
   - [ ] Screen for connecting to YNAB
   - [ ] Screen for defining logic of transaction category classification
-- [ ] Allow classifying transactions that were not automatically detected and save these so future transactions like those will be automatically classified
 - [ ] Run periodically
 - [ ] Add tests
 - [ ] Setup ci pipeline
 - [ ] Simplify electron / react / webpack setup
 - [ ] Typescript
 - [ ] Allow passing the user's own encryption key for encryption the financial institution credentials
+- [ ] Make the classification logic configurable from the ui

 ## Initial setup